madprops/ezkl/README.md

-### This is meant to be a z replacement that better meets my needs
+### This is meant to be a z implementation that better meets my needs

 Git clone this somewhere then add this to .bashrc: